hxkhan/evie/extensions/vscode/README.md

-# eviescript
+# evie

-This extension provides syntax highlighting for the EvieScript scripting language.
+This extension provides syntax highlighting for the Evie programming language.

 ## Usage